Jisto729/KNN_project_InterObject3D/README.md

 ### Installation

+To setup a virtual environment with everything needed to run this project, you can run the script `setup_env.sh`.
+If there are some problems with the setup process, this is the installaiton guide from the original InterObject3D article this is based on:

 Preferably install a python virtual env (conda) using the requirements file in the repository or use it as a guideline since the ME engine needs to be installed seperately.
 The code is based on the [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine), and the [documentation page](https://nvidia.github.io/MinkowskiEngine/overview.html#installation) contains useful instructions on how to install the Minkowski Engine.